systematic-magic/aop/editorials.rst

 	- Check that reference line is composed of the following elements:

-	:samplebi:`News on:` :samplei:`Title of the reference article    by   first author name of reference article    et al. Oncotarget.
+	:samplebi:`News on:` :samplei:`<Title of the reference article> by <first author name of reference article> et al. Oncotarget.
 YEAR.
-DOI.`
+DOI`

+	- Check that :samplebi:`News on:` is formatted in bold italics and colored in black.

-	- Check that "News on:" is followed by title of reference article in italics
+	- Check that title of reference article is followed by "by" and first author of reference article.
+If there are more then 1 author in reference article, than first author should be followed by "et al".

+	- Check that first author (or first auhtor, et al.) is followed by "Oncotarget."

+	- Check that "Oncotarget." is followed by YEAR (4 digits, e.g. "2017").

+	- Check that YEAR is followed by DOI.
+DOI can be followed by dot (.), but this is not mandatory.